canmom/canmom.github.io/fiction/summoning.md

 You might take this as a flagrant attempt to fish for a name, for naming things is power.
 Actually, since you used your own flesh, I don't need it: your name, and all your secrets, are known to me.
 And the wizards would rather impose names than receive them.
 No, I'm just being courteous!

 So you introduce yourself, and the young actor, tongue-tied as he is.
-"I played you once..." he says, eyes wide, staring at me as if he can hardly believe I am real.
+"The terrible Lilith...
+I played as you once..." he says, eyes wide, staring at me as if he can hardly believe I am real.
 He is trying so hard to put on a brave face, which is sweet.
 Poor boy---scarce could he have known where you would tempt him!

 "Well-met then, my friends..."
 I say, in a salacious little whisper.
 Laying it on a little thick, perhaps, but everyone expects a little melodrama when they summon a demon.
 "You have sent a princely offering indeed.
 No wonder your master has been so keen to preserve you!"
 A wind from the other world spills out from my broken circle, swirling the scattered papers into the air and scattering the candles.

 In this moment, all this declaiming and shouting is finally enough to rouse the gentleman himself.
 He blinks his crusted eyes, and comprehension dawns.

+"And here is my master," you spit, rounding on him.
+"A wicked man!"

 "Blackguard!
-Coistrel!" screams your master, fear tinging his voice.
+Coistrel!" the wizard screams, fear tinging his voice.
 "Madman!
 What have you done!?"

-"And here is my master," you spit, rounding on the man.
-"A wicked man!"

 "Indeed, 'tis plainly so."
 I am looking about with curiosity.
 How ingenious, these experiments of his.
+How strangely familiar.

 Your master is standing now, leaning heavily on his staff, fury contorting his face.
 "Where are my servants!" he cries.
 "Where are they!
 To me, to me, the enemy has come!"